South Korea Shocks Germany 2-0, Sending World Cup Champs Packing

 Desperate to win and keep its slim chance of advancing alive, Germany sent its goalkeeper roaming into the offensive end — and it was then that South Korea added a late goal to put the match out of reach, collecting a loose ball and shooting it downfield, where Son Heung-min sprinted to put it away for a 2-0 edge.

 With Germany's loss, Sweden and Mexico advance from Group F. Sweden beat Mexico 3-0 in their match, which was played concurrently with the South Korean shocker.
-To advance, South Korea would have needed Mexico to win.
+For South Korea to advance, it would have needed Mexico to beat Sweden.

-The loss defines what has been a disastrous World Cup for Germany, a historically fearsome team that suddenly found itself unable to score goals in Russia.
-Their bad luck continued today, as Mats Hummels was unable to put away a free header from six yards out late in the match.
+The loss defines what has been a disastrous World Cup for Germany, which began with a defeat by Mexico.
+Since then, the historically fearsome team has found itself unable to score goals.
+The team's bad luck in Russia continued Wednesday, as Mats Hummels was unable to put away a free header from 6 yards out late in the match.

 After the match was whistled over, German players looked to be in disbelief; many simply stood or sat on the turf and looked off into the distant horizon — one that which, astoundingly, no longer includes Die Mannschaft reaching the knockout round of the World Cup.